stephan-nylinder/module-organising-data-dm-practices/_episodes/101-introduction-to-data-organization.md

 * New information may be added from external sources;
 * File formats may be changed;
 * New data may be included;
-* The data file structure may be changed for the purpose of increasing operability, etc.
+* The data file structure may be changed for the purpose of increasing operability, etc.;
 * Long term storage may require additional documentation

 There are also possible types of changes to the data structure itself: